 Sr=usin2πtr-w2π and Sm=usin2πtm-w2π

 and ΔL is the change in TL between marking and recapture, tm and tr are the marking and recapture times (years), Δt is the change in time (years) between marking and recapture, Lm is the TL at tm, g1 and g2 are parameters that represent the mean annual growth rate or increment at L1 and L2 (which we chose to be 100 and 150 mm, respectively), w is a parameter that represents the time of year when the growth rate is maximum, and u is a parameter that describes the extent of the seasonal variation in growth (i.e., u = 0 represents no seasonal variability in growth).
 For fish that were recaptured multiple times, we treated each interval between recaptures as independent mark-recapture (M-R) events (Ogle et al. 2017).
 For example, if a fish was captured three times then we considered the interval from marking to the first recapture as one M-R event and the interval from the first to second recapture as a separate M-R event.
 Mark-recapture events based on observations within 7 d of each other were excluded from further analysis under the assumption that any growth that occurred in this short period was minimal and likely less than measurement error.
-We modeled a season component to growth with these data because fish were collected on many dates within each year such that times-at-large might span different parts of the growing season.
+We modeled a seasonal component to growth with these data because fish were collected on many dates within each year such that times-at-large might span different parts of the growing season.

 Growth of Stonecat collected from the Great Chazy River was summarized with the traditional VBGF (Beverton and Holt 1957):